 - Refinement – minimizing distress or discomfort before, during and after testing

-If employees identify an issue regarding animal welfare, they can report it directly to the Animal Affairs unit, to local Animal Welfare officers or via our SpeakUp Line.
+If employees identify an issue regarding animal welfare, they can report it directly to Corporate Animal Affairs, to local and global animal welfare officers or via our compliance hotline.

 Comprehensive employee training